Reduced-order models of wall shear stress patterns in the left atrial appendage from a data-augmented atrial database: Discussion

-Despite leveraging a relatively large database of CFD models, the baseline patient-specific segmentations for these models come from only 6 subjects.
-Our results show that the 30 simulations of each patient tend to cluster together in the POD eigenvalue space, especially for TAWSS, suggesting that these simulations are not independent of each other.
+Despite leveraging a relatively large database of CFD models, the baseline patient-specific segmentations for these models come from only 6 subjects \rebuttal{varying only one parameter at a time and constituting only a small sample among all possible LAA/LA morphologies}.
+Our results show that the 30 simulations of each patient tend to cluster together in the POD eigenvalue space, especially for TAWSS \rebuttal{and ECAP}, suggesting that these simulations are not independent.
 Consequently, this work should be viewed as a first effort toward applying modal decomposition to hemodynamic metrics to identify and interpret the determinants of LAA thrombosis, rather than as an exhaustive demonstration of this idea.
-More atrial geometries are needed to confirm and generalize the results obtained here and to fully characterize how atrial remodeling affects LAA stasis.
-Nonwithstanding these limitations, the notion that hemodynamic metrics of each patient leave a distinct low-dimensional footprint that withstands variations in geometrical parameters and cardiac output is compelling and deserves further investigation.
+More atrial geometries are needed to confirm and generalize the results obtained here and to fully characterize how atrial remodeling affects LAA stasis\rebuttal{, with the exciting possibility to study additional parameters such as the LAA bending angle \cite{yaghi2020left}}.
+Despite these limitations, the notion that hemodynamic metrics of each patient leave a distinct low-dimensional footprint that withstands variations in geometrical parameters and cardiac output is compelling and deserves further investigation. \rebuttal{Moreover, combined with the flexibility of our rigging and morphing methods, reduced-order modeling of hemodynamic metrics could shed light onto the key morphological parameters determining LAA stasis. }